YashwanthKamireddi/Float-AI/README.md

 - Store secrets in your platform's secret manager—never bake them into container images.
 - Set `VITE_API_URL` in the frontend environment to the deployed backend URL (e.g., `https://api.yourdomain.com/api/ask`).
 - Adjust `RAG_RETRIEVER_K` to trade off recall vs. performance when scaling.
+- Containerize the backend with the provided `Dockerfile`, or deploy to Render using `render.yaml` (set GOOGLE_API_KEY and DB env vars in the host dashboard).